With Ember 1.0 RC8, we have reached the final RC before 1.0 final, which

 In short, properties that get set during initialization, whether they

-in init, do not trigger observers.
+, do not trigger observers.

 If you have some code that you want to run both on initialization and